How to Write a Dockerfile for a Python Application (Step-by-Step Guide for Beginners)

 docker build -t my-python-app .

-with the desired name for your Docker image.
+Replace my-python-app with the desired name for your Docker image.

 After building the image, you can run a container from it using: